goauthentik/authentik/website/docs/flow/index.md

 To determine which flow should be used, authentik will first check which default authentication flow is configured in the active [**Brand**](../core/brands.md).
 If no default is configured there, the policies in all flows with the matching designation are checked, and the first flow with matching policies sorted by `slug` will be used.

+## Permissions

+Flows can have [policies](../flow/stages/index.md) assigned to them.
+These policies determine if the current user is allowed to see and use this flow.

+Keep in mind that in certain circumstances, policies cannot match against users and groups as there is no authenticated user yet.

+## Import & Export

+Flows can be imported and exported to share with other people, the community, and for troubleshooting.
+Flows can be imported to apply new functionality and apply existing workflows.

+Download our [Example flows](./examples/flows.md) and then import them into your authentik instance.

+Starting with authentik 2022.8, flows will be exported as YAML, but JSON-based flows can still be imported.

 ## Create a custom flow

 To create a flow, follow these steps: